Snoring and Sleep Apnea

-Therefore, a definitive diagnosis of OSA should be made by a sleep specialist physician and may require an overnight sleep test.
-Snoring on the other hand is easily diagnosed by anyone in the vicinity of the snorer and doesn't require any expertise per se.
+A definitive diagnosis of OSA should be made by a sleep specialist physician and may require an overnight sleep test.
+Snoring, on the other hand, is easily diagnosed by anyone in the vicinity of the snorer and doesn't require any expertise per se.
 Snoring does not change the rhythm of the breathing cycle and is not a threat to health or life.
 However, it can be very disruptive to anyone trying to sleep in the same room.

 Oral appliances, which are primarily constructed and fitted by a dentist, are usually helpful in the treatment of both snoring and OSA.
 Since this form of treatment is rather new in the field of dentistry, relatively few dentists have the knowledge or have developed the expertise to treat these types of problems.
 Many times a team approach with a physician who is a sleep specialist is necessary to help resolve the more serious sleep disorders.
 Often a breathing machine, called a C-PAP machine, is necessary to correct the problems associated with OSA.

 Those diagnosed with mild or moderate OSA are good candidates for improvement with oral appliances.
 The purpose of an oral appliance is to maintain an open airway during sleep and permit regular, normal, quiet breathing.
 While these devices have excellent records in the majority of patients there are no guarantees that this therapy will be successful for every individual due to physiological and anatomical variations, excessive weight and individual tolerance to the appliance.